rderasta/SMART/README.md

 # NPC Scaling
-This script changes NPC levels by adjusting the level multiplier.
+This script changes NPC levels by adjusting the level multiplier (based on NPC stats and RACE stats and size).

 ## Description